hatta0713/fluentd-armhf/README.md

 Above tags have corresponding `xxx-onbuild` tag for custormization, e.g. `latest-onbuild`, `v0.12.29-onbuild`, etc.
 See `How to build your own image` section for more detail.

-### Ubuntu based image

-This is deprecated.
-You can use `ubuntu-base` tag for your build but we don't maintain ubuntu based image with latest Fluentd release.
-We recommend to fork `ubuntu/Dockerfile` for your case.

 ## Configurable ENV variables